- When will I receive my Employee ID, email address and laptop?

 - An Employee Number will be assigned after you have completed the pre-employment orientation, and a start date has been entered by the school.

-- Once this process is complete, please call the Information Technology Help Desk at 547-4357.
+- Once this process is complete, please call the secretary at your school.

 2. How do I transfer sick leave to the District?

 - Once you have notified your previous employer, they will need to send sick leave transfer documentation to our Payroll Department.

 - You may call the Payroll Department at 547-7654 for additional instructions.

 3. When will I receive my first paycheck?

 - Most employees are paid on the 15th and last day of each month for a total of 24 pay periods per year.
 However, some instructional employees opt to get paid 20 pay periods per year (no pay during the summer months).

 - Refer to the pay calendar that was provided to you during employment set-up for further clarification.

 - You may also call your school or department secretary for this information.